sameersbn/docker-gitlab/README.md

 - Output of the `docker version` command
 - Output of the `docker info` command
 - The `docker run` command you used to run the image (mask out the sensitive bits).

+# Prerequisites

+Your docker host needs to have 1GB or more of available RAM to run GitLab.
+Please refer to the GitLab [hardware requirements](https://github.com/gitlabhq/gitlabhq/blob/master/doc/install/requirements.md#hardware-requirements) documentation for additional information.

 # Installation